mrsepanski/mrsepanski.github.io/_pages/about.md

 I an an expert in Lie Theory, Representation Theory, Combinatorics, and Graph Theory and have a strong command of mathematical theory and problem-solving across diverse domains.

-On the **Program Development and Management** side, I was the primary architects of Baylor's Ph.D. program in mathematics and have served as Graduate Program Director for over 15 years.
+On the **Program Development and Management** side, I was the primary architect of Baylor's Ph.D. program in mathematics and have served as Graduate Program Director for over 15 years.
 During this time, I have overseen a 320% increase in student enrollment and a 230% growth in program budget per student.

 On the **Educational Leadership** side, I serve on the Mathematics Advisory Group for the Leaders Network and previously worked with the Graduate Education Group for Transforming Post-Secondary Education in Mathematics, [TPSE Math](https://www.tpsemath.org/).
 TPSE Math is a national organization dedicated to strengthening all aspects of post-secondary mathematics education across all student levels.